-On several feasts the Israelites had to come together for a sacred assembly or a holy convocation and they had to make offerings.
-I think God enjoys it when we worship him at his feasts in church services and offer him thanksgiving as a sacrifice:
+On each weekly Sabbath the Israelites had to come together for a sacred assembly or a holy convocation (Lev 23:3).
+At several feasts they had to make offerings in addition to the sacred assembly (Lev 23:1–44; Num 28:9–31; Deut 16:2–17).
+I think God enjoys it when we worship him at his Sabbaths and other feasts in church services and offer him thanksgiving as a sacrifice:

 How about celebrating the Sunday as the Sabbath?

 In several languages the weekday name “Saturday” goes back to the Jewish Sabbath (French “samedi”, Greek “Σάββατο” (“sábbato”), Italian “sabato”, Polish “sobota”, Portuguese “sábado”, Russian “суббо́та”, Spanish “sábado”).
 Various calendar reforms over the millenniums have not changed the sequence of weekdays and the Jews have been continuously celebrating the Sabbath on Saturday.
 Thus, the divine Sabbath, the seventh day of the week, is on Saturday and not on Sunday.